 Both the 5D Mark III and the 60D have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the 5D Mark III was followed by the Canon 5D Mark IV.

-Review summary: Canon 5D Mark III vs Canon 60D
+Review summary: Canon 5D Mark III vs 60D

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 5D Mark III and the Canon 60D?
+Is the Canon 5D Mark III better than the Canon 60D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.